 Create a packing list

-I love lists so this step is right up my alley.
-Ever since I had Emma it seems like I can’t remember all the million bazillion little details, and I’ve found that making lists helps so much.
+I love lists, so this step is right up my alley.
+Ever since I had my daughter it seems like I can’t remember all the million bazillion little details, and I’ve found that making lists helps so much.

 Think about everything your baby will need during the day to keep occupied, for meals/snacks, bath time and for sleeping.

 Mom tip: Look for ways to save space in your suitcase; for example, Emma loves her sound machine (link) but it’s just another item taking up space, so while we’re traveling I’ll just use my white noise app– works like a charm!

 In the beginning when I was young and naive I thought my diaper bag could just double as E’s car bag.
 Oh, how wrong I was!

 I will never cease to be amazed with just how much “stuff” babies require.
 And car trips are no exception.